A primer on optimal transport for causal inference with observational data

-Of course, it is not difficult to conceive of other settings where co- or countermonotonicity in an unobservable index are not reasonable; especially settings where extreme realizations in $U$ lead to bad outcomes.
-These extensions are easy to model by picking different cost functions, for instance concave cost functions in the Monge problem \eqref{eq:monge}, which provide optimal maps $g(x,u)$ that have exactly this property \citep{mccann1999exact}.
+However, it is important to note that the monotonicity assumption comes with strong restrictions: the resulting map is not only measure-preserving but also order-preserving.
+In a dynamic setting, for instance, this would imply that an individual at the $10^{th}$ percentile of the unobservable can never change their rank.
+More broadly, monotonicity is just one point in a larger space of assumptions on the causal mechanism $g$, indexed by the choice of cost function in the optimal transport problem.
+In one dimension, cost functions of the form $c(u-y)$ with $c$ convex, non-negative, and symmetric, yield the monotone rearrangement \citep[Theorem 2.18]{villani2021topics}.

+In contrast, concave cost functions lead to fundamentally different maps $g$ that are in general not monotone: as shown in \cite{mccann1999exact}, the resulting optimal maps exhibit a hierarchical structure that mixes local and long-range transport.
+Such mechanisms might be better suited for settings where extreme realizations of $U$ lead to qualitatively different outcomes.
+For instance, settings where very high or very low values of an unobservable index produce similar adverse effects.
+At present, monotonicity remains the dominant assumption largely due to its simplicity and interpretability.
+But realizing that these identification strategies are optimal transport problems in disguise opens the door to a richer family of assumptions, and potentially to sensitivity analyses that vary the cost function to assess the robustness of the identified causal mechanism.